kondukto-io/kdt/README.md

 - `--tool`: Specifies the AST (Application Security Testing) tool to be used, in this case, 'fortify'.

-- `--file`: Determines the results filename.
+- `--file`: Determines the result filename.
 When this parameter is given, the scan will not be initiated, and only the results file (results.fpr) will be analyzed.

 - `--branch`: Specifies the branch name.